 It’s interesting how the world works.
 Word gets out about a popular diet plan, supplement, or workout routine, and the next thing you know, everyone and their next of kin has to do it.
 There’s nothing wrong with that, but it just goes to show the power of word of mouth.

-When it comes to your T-levels, there’s a handful of supplements you can call upon for support.
-No supplement is ever guaranteed to work, but they’re always worth giving a spin.
+When it comes to your testosterone levels, there’s a handful of supplements you can call upon for support.
+No testosterone supplement is ever guaranteed to work, but they’re always worth giving a spin.
 Just make sure to use them as directed and be aware of any side effects that may appear.

 I can’t think of a more fitting supplement to start this off with than maca.
 From a physical standpoint, this is a root vegetable that looks similar to a turnip.
 It is grown in the Andes mountains, where the elevation is above 10,000 feet.